oceanprotocol/ocean.py/READMEs/predict-eth.md

 predictions = [1500.0 + 100.0 * random.random() for i in range(len(datetimes))] #example predictions
 ```

-## 4. Bob publishes the predictions as an Ocean asset
+## 4. Publish the predictions as an Ocean asset

-Put into csv form, and publish.
+### 4.1 Save the predictions as a csv file

 The csv has two columns: date/time, and predicted ETH value (in terms of USDT).
 The date/time values must fit the format below.
 Bob needs to make a prediction for each date/time.